 3. Know your diagnosis, stage and treatment history and search emergingmed.com or call (877) 601-8601.

 4. Check the National Cancer Institute database at cancer.gov/clinicaltrials or call (800) 422-6237.

 5. Search TrialCheck listings from the Coalition of Cancer Cooperative Groups at cancertrialshelp.org or call (877) 227-8451.

 7. CenterWatch has trials sponsored by industry and government.

 8. Get help finding studies at searchclinicaltrials.org or call (877) 633-4376.

 9. Contact us or other breast cancer groups for guidance about finding clinical trials.

-10. Talk with other women who participated in breast cancer treatment trials at our Survivors' Helpline.
+10. Talk with other women who participated in breast cancer treatment trials at our Breast Cancer Helpline.

 Learn more about clinical trials in our section, Clinical Trials: What You Need to Know.